Wisconsin Badgers women's volleyball: 2022

 The Badgers finished the season 28–4, and earned the 3rd overall seed in the NCAA Tournament.
 The Badgers swept Quinnipiac, and TCU to advance to the Regionals for the 10th consecutive year.
 The Badgers defeated (4) Penn State 3–2 in the Sweet Sixteen, before falling to (2) Pitt 3–2 in the Elite Eight.

 2023

 Wisconsin finished the season 30–4, and earned the 3rd overall seed in the NCAA Tournament.
 The Badgers swept Jackson State, and Miami(FL) to advance to the Regionals for the 11th consecutive year.
 The Badgers defeated (5) Penn State 3–1 in the Sweet Sixteen, and (2) Oregon 3–1 in the Elite 8.
 The Badgers advanced to its 6th Final 4 appearance where it fell to (2) Texas 3–1.

 2024

 Wisconsin finished the season 26–7, and earned the 7th overall seed in the NCAA Tournament.
 The Badgers swept Fairfield, before knocking off Georgia Tech 3–1 to advance to the Regionals for the 12th consecutive year.
 The Badgers defeated Texas A&M 3–2 in the Sweet Sixteen.
 The season came to an end in the Elite Eight with the Badgers falling 3–0 to the 2nd overall seed, Nebraska.

+2025

+Wisconsin finished the season 28-5, and earned the 11th overall seed in the NCAA Tournament.
+The Badgers swept Eastern Illinois and North Carolina to advance to the Regionals for the 13th consecutive year.
+The Badgers defeated (2) Stanford 3-1 in the Sweet Sixteen, Wisconsin's first win over the Cardinal in program history.
+In the Elite Eight, the Badgers defeated (1) Texas 3-1 in Austin.
+The Badgers advanced to its 7th Final 4 appearance where it fell to (1) Kentucky 3-2.